 AUTHOR BIO: Mei Chen has worked for nearly a dozen start-ups in as many years, taking her to several West Coast cities.
 While she’s sure her current day job is permanent, she also has her eye on Carmel.

-And then the Michelin Guide pulled out.
-After 2009, the French tire makers stopped publishing the Las Vegas edition, for reasons that are still unclear.
-But the chefs didn’t leave.
-They kept cooking, and more followed—some already awarded Michelin stars in New York or Miami, others determined to earn their first star in a desert where the standards have only gotten higher.
+Then, after 2009, the Michelin Guide stopped reviewing Las Vegas restaurants.
+The official explanation was vague, but the chefs didn’t pack up their knives.
+They kept cooking, and more arrived—many already decorated with Michelin stars in New York, Paris, or Tokyo, others determined to earn their first in the desert.

 Anima by EDO